DanielXMoore/Civet/civet.dev/reference.md

 such as [C++'s constexpr](https://en.cppreference.com/w/cpp/language/constexpr).
 :::

-Because comptime enables execution of arbitrary code during compilation, it is not enabled by default, nor can it be enabled via a directive.
+Because `comptime` enables execution of arbitrary code during compilation, it is not enabled by default, nor can it be enabled via a directive or config file.
 In particular, the VSCode language server will not execute `comptime` blocks.
 You can enable `comptime` evaluation in the CLI using `civet --comptime`, and in the [unplugin](https://github.com/DanielXMoore/Civet/tree/main/integration/unplugin) using the `comptime: true` option.
+If not enabled, `comptime` blocks will execute at runtime.

 ## Classes